 - Four 10-watt speakers with Dolby Digital Plus

 Picture Modes.
 There are only three picture modes on the Nebula Cosmos Max—Standard, Movie, and Office.
 A color temperature of Normal, Cool, and Warm can be selected within each picture mode.
-By eye, and later verified with measurement gear, all of the color temperatures tint noticeably blue instead of the neutral gray used in most television and movie productions.
-The only additional picture settings are brightness, contrast, gamma—with settings labeled Enhanced, Enphoto, Maxbright, Photo, and Linear—and saturation, hue, and gain for the six color points.
-These last controls are useful to calibrators with instruments and were actually required here to achieve accurate color points, but there are surprisingly no capabilities to adjust white balance gain or bias, and therefore no way to correct the blue-tinted color temperature.
+By eye, and later verified with measurement gear, standard mode is noticeably blue, but both Movie and Office are acceptably close to 6500K—the neutral gray used in most television and movie productions.
+Additional picture settings are brightness, contrast, gamma—with settings labeled Enhanced, Enphoto, Maxbright, Photo, and Linear—saturation, hue, and gain for the six color points, and RGB gain adjustments to fine tune the 100% white color temprature.
+These last controls are useful to calibrators with instruments and allowed me to accurately calibrate the color and 100% white points.

 To assess the grayscale and color accuracy of the Cosmos Max, I used Calman software from Portrait Displays, a Murideo Six-G 4K/HDR signal generator, and an X-rite i1 Pro 3 spectrophotometer.
-As my eye saw, all color temperatures and display modes measured too cool.
-Movie mode with a Warm color temperature was closest to the target 6,500K (in both Enhanced and Maxbright gamma), but even then it was still a noticeably blue 8,700K.
-Pre-calibrated color was off as well, with red, blue, and magenta all very oversaturated.
-The cool color temperature pulled cyan and (especially) magenta too blue.
-I was able to correct the color discrepancies with the CMS controls and get them all under a DeltaE of 2.0 (a value under 3.0 is considered excellent).
+Movie mode with a Warm color temperature was closest to the target 6,500K (in both Enhanced and Maxbright gamma) with a color temperature reading of 6,802K, a completely reasonable out-of-the-box measurement..
+The grayscale luminance curve was a little high, meaning grays were all brighter than they should be.
+It caused shadows in particular to lose depth and looked a bit washed out.
+Pre-calibrated color was oversaturated, particularly with red, blue, and magenta Cyan and (especially) magenta were too blue.
+I was able to correct the color discrepancies with the CMS controls and fine-tune the color temperature with the RGB gain adjustments to get them all under a DeltaE of 2.0 (a value under 3.0 is considered excellent).
+The RGB adjustment didn't improve any of the grayscale below 100% white, though, so midtones were still a little washed out.
 Settings are shared across all picture modes, both SDR and HDR, so you can't do dedicated settings for HDR.

 As mentioned, there are no settings to adjust light source power output such as an Eco mode.
-The brightness setting, instead of adjusting primarily the black level as you'd expect, instead dims the entire light output.
 The brightest collection of settings was Standard picture mode with Normal color temperature, Brightness set to 100, and gamma set to Maxbright.
-Measuring those settings with a light meter, the Nebula Cosmos Max generated 731 ANSI lumens, only 48.7% of the number printed on the projector's box.
-At those settings the image is also very blue (color temperature measures 11,100K).
-In Movie picture mode, the brightness drops by 7% to 681 ANSI lumens and by 15% to 625 lumens in Office mode.
-Even though we perceive higher brightness from LED light sources compared to lamps, the low output from the Cosmos Max means a light-controlled room is necessary, especially for viewing any dark content (such as almost all of Batman Begins).
+Measuring those settings with a light meter, the Nebula Cosmos Max generated 943 ANSI lumens, or 62.8% of the advertised 1,500 ANSI lumens.
+This is well short of the 80% minimum that is considered within tolerance for ANSI/ISO21118 measurements.
+At those settings the image is also pretty blue (color temperature measures 9,218K).
+In Movie picture mode, the brightness drops by 11% to 838 ANSI lumens and by 27% to 684 lumens in Office mode.
+Even though we perceive higher brightness from LED light sources compared to lamps, I'd still recommend using as much light control as you can.
+The Cosmos Max can hold up to some ambient light, but looks much better in a darkened room.

 It's been 35 years since Clue flopped in the theaters before turning into a cult phenomenon.
 The genius slapstick performances, running gags, and impeccable comedic delivery never fail to make me laugh.
 Wood tones of the mansion's interior look warm and soothing.
 Skin tones have a slightly reddish hue, but not distractingly so.
 There is some lost shadow detail in the foreboding storm outdoors due to an elevated black level, but overall it was a pleasant viewing experience after calibration.

-The auto focus did an excellent job dialing in the 4K detail.
-Up close I could see a small amount of chromatic aberration, specifically around white numbers and letters, but it wasn't something I could pinpoint from a normal viewing distance.
+The auto focus did an excellent job dialing in the detail.
+Towards the outer parts of the image the focus began to soften a little, but that was only evident from close up.
+At a normal sitting distance the picture looked nicely detailed, with both 1080p and 4K signals.
 I'm not very susceptible to the DLP rainbow effect and I didn't experience any.
 Our normal disclaimer for any DLP projector applies, though: If you are susceptible to seeing them, make sure you purchase the projector from a vendor that will allow for returns just in case.

 The same oversaturated red can be seen in the field of roses or the pile of strawberries on the Spears & Munsil UHD HDR Benchmark Disc, although it isn't as unnatural as it was in The Force Awakens.
 Other colors look more natural, in particular the blue skies throughout and the shades of brown in the fur of deer.
 Excellent detail is shown in the air bubbles in dripping honey and the close barbs of a peacock feather.

 Brightness.
-In Standard picture mode and Normal color temperature with Brightness set to 100 and Maxbright gamma selected, the Anker Nebula Cosmos Max measured 731 ANSI lumens, which is only 48.7% of the published spec.
-Light output in Movie mode dropped by 7% to 681 ANSI lumens and by 15% to 625 ANSI lumens in Office picture mode.
+In Standard picture mode and Normal color temperature with Brightness set to 100 and Maxbright gamma selected, the Anker Nebula Cosmos Max measured 943 ANSI lumens, which is 62.8% of the published spec.
+Light output in Movie mode dropped by 11% to 838 ANSI lumens and by 27% to 684 ANSI lumens in Office picture mode.
 There is no Eco mode to prolong light source life or decrease power consumption.
-Color brightness measured 104% of white.
+Color brightness measured 98.6% of white.